 God the Father is the only Lawgiver in the Bible.
 Jesus Christ will bring and administer the Father’s Law to the whole world at His Return, and Moses is the only human who was ever a type of Christ in this way.
 It should be clear that anyone claiming to be “The Lawgiver” is taking another role of both God the Father and, in an indirect sense, Christ.
 This is a reason that his claiming to be That Prophet not only makes him a false prophet, but also a false Christ!
-Mr. Armstrong and John the Baptist were both, in type, Elijahs who filled the roles of “a voice” and “a messenger.”
+John the Baptist and another end-time figure are both, in type, Elijahs who filled the roles of “a voice” and “a messenger.”
 No one else in the New Testament is prophesied to be a similar voice or messenger.
 But anyone elevating himself into these roles is fully consistent with a false prophet!

 No description of false prophets is complete without explaining one final characteristic.
 These deceivers always seem to find new ways to elevate themselves to greater offices and roles!
 Declaring oneself to hold the second-highest New Testament office—prophet—is, in itself, a huge self-elevation.